-This is the first in a two-part blog post about one of the methods we’ve employed to help us make the best use of our training data.
-In this first post we’ll give a brief introduction to some basics of machine learning and a couple of the problems we face.
-The second post will be a more in-depth look at a technique we’ve used to try to improve the results of our models.
+This post introduces methods we’ve employed to help us make the best use of our training data, giving a brief introduction to some basics of machine learning and a couple of the problems we face.

 At Apixio, amongst other things, we use machine learning to predict medical conditions that patients most likely have based on clinical documentation and medical claims data.
 After ingesting, cleaning and normalizing this data, we train models from which we make these predictions.
 In the data science world when we use the term “model” what we mean is that we are trying to create a function f that when given input x produces one or more outputs that classify the input x.
 We use a number of computational techniques to create these functions, all of which involve three important components: data points, features and weights.